conholdate/docs.conholdate.com/en/java/groupdocs-total-for-java/compare-documents/compare-legal-documents/_index.md

 ---
-title: "Compare Legal Documents | Java"
+title: Compare Legal Documents Java
+second_title: Conholdate.Total for Java
+articleTitle: Compare Legal Documents
+linktitle: Compare Legal Documents
 description: "This article explains how to use GroupDocs.Comparison API (which is a part of Conholdate.Total for Java) to compare legal documents."
 keywords: Compare legal documents, Compare legal documents in Java
 type: docs